-Celsius' exploration efforts focussed on the potential for nickel sulphide mineralisation, completing a high-resolution aeromagnetic survey3, a ground EM survey4 and a ground gravity survey5.
-Two areas of interest were defined - the "Corkscrew Target" and the "Central Target" (see Figure 1) in addition to the existing "Kaikoura Target" - however, no drilling was ever carried out.
+Celsius' exploration efforts focussed on the potential for nickel sulphide mineralisation, completing a high-resolution aeromagnetic survey and a ground EM survey during their tenure (Appendix 2).
+Two areas of interest were defined - the "Corkscrew Target" and the "Central Target" (see Figure 1) in addition to the earlier "Kaikoura Target" - however, no drilling was ever carried out.